 Inhabit’s lighting scheme permeates the entire building, taking elements from the exterior of the building to the interior to create a cohesive and coherent design.The curved flowing façade of the building is highlighted using a flexible LED technology which allows the façade nosing to have a continuous glow, emphasising the building’s “layers” and form.

 Inside, the curved continuous appearance of the lighting is echoed through the use of bespoke curved-linear LED fixtures to celebrate the large atrium which follows the curved architectural language of the building form.
 Warm and cool lighting temperatures have been carefully selected to create distinction between the office-related areas and the public amenities such as the restaurant.
 This approach generates a more traditional lighting feel in the office, while the restaurant has a more relaxed atmosphere.
 The use of downlights has been limited, opting instead for a softer and more indirectly lit environment.
 The result is a workplace which feels unique.

-ScopeFAÇADE, LIGHTING, BUILDING PHYSICS AND ACCESS + MAINTENANCE
+ScopeFAÇADE CONSULTING, LIGHTING, BUILDING PHYSICS + ACOUSTICS + ACCESS + MAINTENANCE

 Interior DesignAEDAS INTERIORS

 PhotographyOWEN RAGGETT | AEDAS